Bangladesh reports 7 new COVID cases, no deaths in a day

-Another five people recovered from the illness nationwide, bringing the total number of recoveries to 2,006,689.
+Another six people recovered from the illness nationwide, bringing the total number of recoveries to 2,006,702.

 The latest figures put the recovery rate at 98.47 percent and the mortality rate at 1.44 percent.